 You can also order unlimited additional numbers known as PEN (personal extra numbers) from 60+ other countries if you wish to.

-The Expedition SIM is for travellers who want the best data coverage.
+The Expedition SIM costs $34.95 and is for travellers who want the best data coverage.
 With this card you get Internet data coverage in over 170 countries worldwide and free incoming calls in 130 countries.

-The Europe & more SIM is for people who are only travelling to Europe and has coverage in 70 countries.
+The Europe & more SIM costs $19.95 and is for people who are only travelling to Europe.
+It has coverage in 70 countries.
 The chief advantages are the low calling rates to the US and Canada, and direct dial calling from 45 countries.